 More than 80 percent of Americans discard perfectly good food because they misunderstand expiration labels.19

 Compared to the rest of the world, food in the United States is plentiful and less costly, and often this contributes to a general sentiment of not appreciating or valuing it the way other communities around the globe do.

 Americans are often impulsive in their food purchases, unrealistically assessing how much food is required, and as a result buying more food than they need or buying food they won’t actually eat.

 Our take-out society doesn’t use food in its entirety the way our ancestors used to.
 We underutilize leftovers and toss food scraps that can still be consumed or composted.

 Composting isn’t part of our food-prep routine, so we continue to add fuel to the fire in increasing the sheer size of US landfills.

 Americans discard more food than any other country, nearly 40 million tons — or 30-40 percent of the entire US food supply.16

 Changing the laws to curb so much waste

 The good news is that several states across the country are taking action to curb food waste and gain food recovery.
-Legislators in California, Connecticut, Massachusetts, Rhode Island, and Vermont have passed laws that restrict the amount of food waste going to landfills7, with Vermont establishing a Universal Recycling Law” went into effect in July 2020, banning food scrap waste entirely.
+Legislators in California, Connecticut, Massachusetts, New York, Rhode Island, and Vermont have passed laws11 that restrict the amount of food waste going to landfills.
+Vermont’s “Universal Recycling Law” went into effect in July 2020, banning food scrap waste entirely.
 According to the Vermont Foodbank, as a result of the new law, food donations statewide have increased 40 percent.